Note. under beta development. Please send more testers!

 - Audio effects/filters demo: https://youtu.be/DHO-LnwA70Y

 This standalone program will monitor the newest journal log file for incoming chat messages, and play them back using the CereProc speech synthesizer.
 It requires a CereCloud developer account (first 10000 characters per month are free), and a stable internet connection.
 The program will send chat massages from ED to the CereProc server, and then download an audio file of the synthesized speech (10-50kB size).
 This speech audio is then played back on your system with added effects/filters making it sound like real-life radio comms.
-Downloadable voice packs are planned, which will significantly reduce the need for purchased credits.
+Approx. 3000 voice phrases are already incldued, which will significantly reduce the need for purchased credits.

 The current version is a console application, meaning it will run in a cmd shell.
 But you can easily just double click the exe and run it like that (recommended).
 You do not need to open a separate cmd beforehand.